Windower/docs/_pages/plugins/ime2.md

 IME implements the Japanese Input Method Editor in FFXI.
 This allows you to type text in Japanese.
 In order to use it, Japanese language support must be installed, and Japanese must be selected as the default non-unicode language in Windows.

+# Basic Usage

+1. Configure the IME appropriately in Windows.

+1. Use Windower to log into Final Fantasy XI and load the IME plugin.

+1. From the Windows language bar, change your language to Japanese.

+1. Open the chat log, and use the keyboard shortcut to change your input mode.

+---

 # Known Issues

 There are several known issues when using the IME plugin for Windower 4: